-There are different ways to structure an effective code.
+There are different ways to construct an effective code of conduct.
 Some are very brief and provide little more than the core values or principles of an organization.
 Others are extremely detailed and lengthy, offering every rule of conduct an organization can think of.
 Either way, be willing to invest in a professional, user-friendly product.

 Writing Style and Organization